 Image courtesy of Arch+ (2022)

-School SOS Advisory Board
+School SOS Board of Trustees

 Rachael Harlow